Zwitschi/tysoepisodeguide/README.md

 # Episode Guide for the Take Your Shoes Off podcast

 This is an episode guide for the Take Your Shoes Off podcast with Rick Glassman.
 The episode guide is available at [https://tysoepisodeguide.azurewebsites.net/](https://tysoepisodeguide.azurewebsites.net/).
-It is still a work in progress.

 ## Sources